 Pair with other Pastels

 Pastel on pastel can be hard to pull off, but the trick is to combine completely different colors and hues that are still within the pastel family.
 If you try to pair periwinkle with a slightly different shade of periwinkle, it might not look right.
-But, pair a navy skirt with a pale-yellow sweetheart neckline blouse, and the contrast will help to place emphasis on the unique aspects of both pieces.
+But, pair a white skirt with a pale-yellow sweetheart neckline blouse, and the contrast will help to place emphasis on the unique aspects of both pieces.

 If you do choose to combine pastels, we suggest large blocks of the same color, so that your style looks deliberate and bold, rather than overly distracting, like some sort of pastel tie-dye.